invenhost/plugins/web/pages/posts/1_softlaunch.md

 ## Why InvenHost?

 InvenTree is a great project and I have been contributing to it for a while now.
-However, it is a MIT licensed community project and as such it is hard to get feedback.
-We do not even know how many people use it.
-This makes it hard to justify spending time on features that are not used by the core team, their employees and friends.
+However, it is a MIT licensed community project and as such it is hard to get any feedback from users.

+The project does not even know how many people use it.
+This makes it hard to justify spending time on features that are not used by the core team, their employers and friends.
+We tried surveys, enabeling discussions, creating social media accounts, making a website, etc. but nothing really worked.

-InvenHost is a way to experiment with models that allow for other models of distribution (telemetry for example) and monetization (subscriptions, support, consulting, custom development).
-The end goal is not to make money but have the freedom to experiment without exposing the core project.
+InvenHost is a way to experiment with other models of licensing (less permisive), distribution (required telemetry) and monetization (subscriptions, support, consulting, custom development).

-## Why the name InvenHost?
+My goal is not to make money but have the freedom to experiment without exposing the core project to any risk.
+The only time you seem to get feedback is when users tell you they do not like something.

+## Inven ...
+Host?

 I already owned the domain + GitHub org and it has a good standing with the big email providers, so I chose to keep using it.
 The host refers both to the hosting of instances for friends and family (which I have been doing for a while under this domain) as well as the hosting of plugins and tools.